 This bride and groom, Mary and Shane, had a beautiful wedding ceremony at the Pawleys Island Chapel with a reception at the Reserve Harbor Yacht Club.
 They also had their two daughters featured as flower girls in the wedding.
-I had my assistant head over to take pictures with the groomsmen and I went to the home where the bride was getting ready on the inlet in Pawleys Island.
-This home was a beautiful location with a dock on the water.
-Because I didn’t have to take pictures with the groomsmen, it gave me an extra few minutes for flying my drone.
-I took a number of aerial pictures of the North end of Pawleys that turned out really nice.
+I had my assistant head over to take pictures with the groomsmen, and I went to the home where the bride was getting ready on the inlet in Pawleys Island.
+This home was in a beautiful location with a dock on the water.
+Because I didn’t have to take pictures with the groomsmen, it gave me an extra few minutes to fly my drone.
+I took several aerial photos of the North end of Pawleys that turned out nice.

-The chapel on the marsh in Pawleys Island is always a great location for a ceremony, as long as it isn’t high tide!
-Photography in a backlit location like the Pawleys Island Chapel is always tricky.
+The chapel on the marsh in Pawleys Island is always an excellent location for a ceremony, as long as it isn’t high tide!
+Photography in a backlit place like the Pawleys Island Chapel is always tricky.
 A camera set to auto will see the bright light coming in windows and try to expose for that, making everyone inside the chapel extremely dark.
-This is one of those circumstance you really have to shoot on manual and take control of the exposure yourself.
+In this circumstance, I have to shoot on manual and take control of the exposure myself.
 Even if you properly expose for the dark interior of the chapel, there will be a bright overexposed glow coming through the windows.
-That is why I always like to shoot a few quick shots at multiple exposures, then they can be combined into a high dynamic range picture in photoshop.
-It’s similar to HDR on a phone except with a lot more control and range.
+That is why I always like to shoot a few quick shots at multiple exposures; then they can be combined into a high-dynamic range picture in photoshop.
+It’s similar to HDR on the phone except with much more control and range.

 This was my first time doing photography at the Reserve Harbor Yacht Club in Pawleys Island.
-Hidden beside the boat docks, there is a boardwalk that winds through the woods and then down along the edge of the water.
-It’s always a magical look for pictures when you have a walkway fading off into the distance.
-We had to rush because it was almost sunset by the time we made it to the boardwalk for pictures and the sky was cloudy and about to rain.
-The sun peaked out from the clouds for just a few minutes for some perfect pictures of the couple right at the end.
+Hidden beside the boat docks is a boardwalk that winds through the woods and down along the edge of the water.
+It’s always a magical look for pictures when a walkway disappears into the distance.
+We had to rush because it was almost sunset when we made it to the boardwalk for photos, and the sky was cloudy and about to rain.
+The sun peaked out from the clouds for just a few minutes for perfect pictures of the couple right at the end.
 I’m really happy the rain held off just long enough!
-I hope you enjoy the pictures below, let me know in the comments if you do!
+I hope you enjoy the pictures below.
+Let me know in the comments if you do!